lwhiteley/eslint-output/README.md

       "path": "tmp/junit.xml"
     }
   ],
-  "config": {}
+  "cliEngineConfig": {}
 }
 ```
 NB:

-- It is optional to also specify configs for the
-eslint cliengine using the config property http://eslint.org/docs/developer-guide/nodejs-api#cliengine.
+- It is optional to also specify configs for the eslint cliengine using the `cliEngineConfig` property.
+See http://eslint.org/docs/developer-guide/nodejs-api#cliengine for the options.
 However, it is recommended that you use the `.eslintrc`
 - file paths are relative to the current working directory

 ## Notes